papis/papis/doc/source/hooks.rst

 Writing hooks as a developer
 ----------------------------

-To add a hook as a plugin writer or a developer you can just add the *entrypoint* to the ``pyproject.toml`` file.
-For instance for the ``on_edit_done`` hook you would write
+To add a hook as a plugin writer or developer you can just add the *entrypoint* to the ``pyproject.toml`` file.
+For instance for the ``on_edit_done`` hook you would write:

 .. code:: toml